What is a colourpoint cat?

-Siamese cats first made their way to the East in the late 1800’s and from there, the Himalayan gene made its way into the general cat population.
-The Himalayan gene is interesting, it is a form of incomplete albinism and is heat-sensitive, meaning the cat is actually a solid colour, but the gene inactivates the production of melanin-responsible for coat colour-on warmer parts of the body, leaving only the extremities including the ears, nose, and tail darker.
+Siamese cats first made their way to the East in the late 1800s and from there, the Himalayan gene made its way into the general cat population.
+The Himalayan gene is interesting, it is a form of incomplete albinism and is heat-sensitive, meaning the cat is actually a solid colour, but the gene inactivates the production of responsible for coat colour-on warmer parts of the body, leaving only the extremities including the ears, nose, and tail darker.
 So a seal point Siamese is, in fact, a black cat, but the Himalayan gene has prevented the black colouration from showing on the warmer parts of the body.
 Pointed kittens are born all white, which makes sense because they are in a constantly warm environment in their mother’s uterus.
 The pointed colouration develops as the kitten matures.
 Pointed cats will often become darker in winter.

 The Himalayan gene is recessive, meaning both parents have to pass on the gene for their offspring to have points.
 This explains why a non-pointed cat (or even both parents) can produce pointed offspring.
-The parents don’t have to be pointed in order to produce pointed kittens, they just have to carry the recessive Himalayan gene.
+The parents don’t have to be pointed to produce pointed kittens, they just have to carry the recessive Himalayan gene.
 In contrast, two pointed cats can only produce pointed offspring.

 The pointed gene isn’t the exclusive domain of Siamese, Birmans, and Ragdolls.
 It occurs in many other breeds and even animals such as mice and rabbits.
 Some cat breeds who carry the Himalayan gene include:

-- Burmese – Burmese cats are pointed, but the gene responsible is different to that of the Siamese.
+- Burmese – Burmese cats are pointed, but the gene responsible is different from that of the Siamese.
 The gene responsible for Burmese is known as cb.
 While the Burmese is a pointed cat, the contrast between the points and the body colour isn’t quite as defined as that of the Siamese.

 - Tonkinese – This breed is a hybrid of the Burmese and Siamese.
 While the Siamese gene comes in two copies cs/cs (one from each parent), and the Burmese is cb/cb, the Tonkinese is cb/cs.
 The Tonkinese coat comes in three patterns.
 Solid (more like the Burmese), Mink (halfway between the Burmese and the Siamese) and Pointed (similar to the Siamese).
 Eye colour varies according to the coat colour.
 Solid=yellow, mink=aqua and pointed=blue.
-Below is a Tonkinese cat.

 - Himalayan (a pointed Persian)